mediaexplorer74/Cocos2D-Mono.UWP/README.md

 ## Tech Note
 Cocos2D-Mono is currently built with MonoGame Framework 3.8 and included as a nuget package, so no need to pull the MonoGame source code!
 (Unless you want to anyways, then go for it)

-## Getting Started : My UWP Sample
+## Getting Started : My UWP Sample as Your Game Template
-W10M adapted samples is [here](https://github.com/mediaexplorer74/cocos2d-mono.Uwp/tree/main/Samples/Uwp/)
+W10M adapted sample is [here](https://github.com/mediaexplorer74/cocos2d-mono.Uwp/tree/main/Samples/Uwp/)

-Feel free to clone it and dev your own little cocos2d-compatible game for Windows 10 Mobile os.
+Feel free to clone it and dev your own little cocos2d-compatible game for Windows 10 Mobile os!

 ## Referencies
 https://github.com/brandmooffin/cocos2d-mono/  Cocos2D-Mono